Fizzyo/fizzyo-challenge/README.md

 In relation to output of the games from Health Hack we would like to implement a specific requirement / specification of games for use with the Fizzyo devices.

+Children may have to 10 cycles of 10 breadths with a pause for a huff and cough between each cycle.

+At the end of each set the game should pause and allow the children to huff and cough then press a button to continue with the game.

 ----
 ## Hardware and test data being provided